 We have agreed a set of principles to guide our practice.
 These core values emphasise the process rather than product nature of Forest School and how important the ethos is.

-- TEAM: Our team consists of a fully qualified forest school leader- Mrs Gardner, Mrs Jones and members of school staff.
+- TEAM: Our team consists of a fully qualified forest school leader- Mrs Gardner and members of school staff.

 - PARTICIPANTS: We understand and care about the unique needs of each individual.
 We give them the freedom to explore, play, take risks and take ownership of their own learning.
 Our Forest School sessions provide the opportunity for individuals to truly immerse themselves in their chosen activity, including both staff and pupils.